UWCCDL/PTSD/fast/simulations2/README.txt

   6. ptev.values, values of PTE intensity V
   7. rt.values, values for retrieval threshold
   8. slots.values, values for number of slots in chunks
-  8. w.values, values for W (working memory)
+  9. w.values, values for W (working memory)
+  10. n.values, values for the number of simulations N

 How simulations were run
 ------------------------